AdityanRajesh7/HustleSafe/README.md

 Workers in this situation often borrow from informal moneylenders at usurious rates.
 No existing solution — traditional insurance, government schemes, or platform top-ups — adequately addresses this gap.

-**GigShield exists to close it.**
+**HustleSafe exists to close it.**

 ---

-## 2. What is GigShield?
+## 2. What is HustleSafe?

-GigShield is a **real-time, AI-driven parametric income protection platform** built exclusively for food delivery partners.
+HustleSafe is a **real-time, AI-driven parametric income protection platform** built exclusively for food delivery partners.
 It is not a claims-based insurance tool.
 It is an **active, intelligent income protection system** that:

 - 🔍 **Detects disruptions** before income is lost
 - ⚡ **Pre-emptively activates** coverage automatically